c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 ### How to recover from a pandemic?

-In this section, we examine the different financial decisions made by tourism workers in order to overcome the pandemic.
-In doing this, we uncover some intersting -- but obvious, in hindsight -- insights that reveal how people deal with economic hardship/
+The survey provides some useful insight to different financial strategies used by our respondnts in dealing with this economic costs.

 #### SAVINGS REDUCED to NEAR-zero

 The indefinite nature of the pandemic has resulted in a situation where many workers have seen their saving reduced to zero or near-zero levels.
 This is alarming, especially with the second-wave looming around the corner.

 {% maincolumn 'assets/img/charts/SavingsChangeDist.png' '' %}